July 22 – 28, 2019

 Are there exceptions?

 The Locavore challenge is intended to be a fun, exciting challenge to learn about local agriculture and raise awareness about your food sources and local purchasing.
-Try your best to forgo all exceptions- it’s only a week!
+Try your best to stick to all local – it’s only a week!

 Tip: Write your exceptions down, so that you don’t feel the urge to add new ones throughout the week!